 Remedy provides free counseling and support to anyone struggling with substance abuse.
 Remedy brings hope and healing to addicts and their families through Christian faith-based counseling and education in a safe environment, while working with strategic resources in Coastal Georgia and Northeast Florida to include the court system and area churches.

 Safe Harbor Maritime Academy

-A unique Christian haven for high school age boys with behavioral issues, students are taught discipline and life issue resolution while developing marine maintenance skills.
-Community service projects, such as the St. John’s River Litter Sweep, are stressed throughout their training.
+As a unique Christian haven for high school boys with behavioral issues, students are taught discipline and life issue resolution while developing marine maintenance skills.
+Community service projects are stressed throughout their training.
 This is a residential program where students live on and maintain donated boats.
-They receive not only educational training, but vocational training as well, which can lead to high school equivalency diplomas.
+They receive educational training and vocational training which can lead to high school equivalency diplomas.
 Spiritual guidance and Christian lifestyle understanding are critical elements of the program.
-Chapel members frequently participate in mentoring sessions with the students.
+Chapel members frequently participate in student activities.
 Safe Harbor has a 94% success rate and has served over 1,200 boys.